Tax Accountants in Japan thumbnail

 The need for a tax accountant depends on your personal situation.
 If you work for a Japanese employer who calculates your taxes for you, you may not need an accountant.
 However, having a tax accountant in Japan is advisable especially if you’re self-employed and don’t have the time to sit down and do your taxes for 10 and 20s+ of hours on end.

-A tax professional can be extremely useful if:
+A tax professional can be extremely useful if you are one of the people in the list below :

 Why hire a tax accountant in Japan